-Week 12 (May 6): Simulation Exercise I
+Week 11 (Apr 28): Simulation Exercise I

-Week 13 (May 13): Simulation Exercise II
+Week 12 (May 5): Simulation Exercise II

-Week 14 (May 20): Simulation Exercise III
+Week 13 (May 12): Simulation Exercise III

-Simulation assignments 1 No assignment till next session when delegations are assigned 2 Write a memo (400 words)) to your foreign minister explaining how the latest NPT PrepCom meeting (2023) handled the issue of "nuclear risk reduction," and indicate whether the outcomes from the meeting your country's national security 3 Write a memo to your foreign minister providing an honest critique (400 words) of your country's position during the TPNW negotiations 4 Write a memo to your foreign minister (400 words) providing your analysis on how the war in Ukraine is impacting the nuclear nonproliferation regime.
+Simulation assignments 1 No assignment till next session when delegations are assigned 2 Write a memo (400 words)) to your foreign minister explaining how the latest NPT PrepCom meeting (2024) ) handled the issue of "nuclear risk reduction," and indicate whether the outcomes from the meeting served your country's national security 3 Write a memo to your foreign minister providing an honest critique (400 words) of your country's position during the TPNW negotiations.
+So first you explain your country's position, then you provide your own assessment of this position 4 Write a memo to your foreign minister (400 words) providing your analysis on how the war in Ukraine is impacting the nuclear nonproliferation regime.
 For instance, does it reduce or increase the risk of nuclear war?
 Does it have any impact on international norms or safeguards applications?
 5 Write a memo (400 words) to your foreign minister explaining whether "nuclear risk reduction" would help reduce the likelihood of more countries acquiring nuclear weapons according to the existing expert literature on the topic.
-You can choose one theoretical work to base your analysis (such as Scott Sagan's ) 6 Write brief remarks (400 words) for your ambassador to deliver at an academic/NGO workshop on the nuclear taboo 7 Write a memo (400 words) to your foreign minister explaining the relationship between arms control and "nuclear risk reduction" 8 Write a memo (400 words) to your foreign minister identifying the most alarming emerging technology that would negatively affect your countries national security from a (non)-proliferation angle (provide explanation) 9 Choose one civil society organization that could be your ally during "nuclear risk reduction" negotiations.
-Provide reasons on why they would make a good ally and how you plan to operationalize a potential partnership (400 words).
+You have to choose one theoretical work to base your analysis (such as Scott Sagan's ) 6 Write a speech (400 words) for your ambassador to deliver at an academic/NGO workshop on the issue of nuclear taboo 7 Write a memo (400 words) to your foreign minister explaining the relationship between arms control and "nuclear risk reduction" 8 Write a memo (400 words) to your foreign minister identifying the most alarming emerging technology that would negatively affect your country's national security from a (non)-proliferation angle (provide an explanation) 9 Write a memo endorsing one civil society organization to be your ally during the "nuclear risk reduction" negotiations.
+Provide reasons for why they would make a good ally and how you plan to operationalize a potential partnership (400 words).
 10 Submit your country's position for the negotiations (400 words).
 In this memo, you should explain your 1) Priorities 2) Secondary objectives 3) Redlines, and 4) Diplomatic strategy (negotiation tactics) 11 Opening statements and negotiations commence 12 Negotiations on text 13 Negotiations conclusion and closing statements